StackExchange/dnscontrol/documentation/provider/huaweicloud.md

    * `hw_line` (Line ID, default "default_view") Refer to the [Intelligent Resolution](https://support.huaweicloud.com/intl/en-us/usermanual-dns/dns_usermanual_0041.html) for more information.
      * Available Line ID refer to [Resolution Lines](https://support.huaweicloud.com/intl/en-us/api-dns/en-us_topic_0085546214.html).
 Custom Line ID can also be used.
    * `hw_weight` (0-1000, default "1") Refer to the [Configuring Weighted Routing](https://support.huaweicloud.com/intl/en-us/usermanual-dns/dns_usermanual_0705.html) for more information.
+   * `hw_rrset_key` (default "") User defined key for RRset load balance.
+This value would be stored in the description field of the RRset.

 The following example shows how to use the metadata: